maxconway/gsheet/cran-comments.md

 There were no ERRORs or WARNINGs.

 NOTEs:
-- Possible misspelling of the word 'Google' in the title.
-Obviously 'Google' is in fact the correct spelling.
 - This is a new submission.

 ## Downstream dependencies
 None, since this is a first release.

+## Resubmission
+This is a resubmission.
+In this version I have:

+- Corrected capitalization of 'Google' in DESCRIPTION.
+- Explained that Google Sheets is the new name for Google Docs.